 But how did the gold get there?
 To answer that we have to understand what an ‘Orogenic Gold Deposit’ is.
 Orogenic goldfields involve an orogeny.
 An orogeny is a period of deformation – large-scale shortening or extension of the crust.

 The Himalayas, for instance, have grown to their enormous size because of shortening.
 Two continents have collided together, resulting in a collisional orogeny and mountain building.
-There are also accretionary orogens, where a rigid continent and oceanic crust have collided, such as what is occurring off the coast of Japan.
+There are also accretionary orogens, where a rigid continent and oceanic crust have collided, such as what is occurring off the coast of Japan (imagine pushing the carpet against a wall, it crumples).

 These large-scale deformation events produce a lot of heat and cause large volumes of fluid to be released from deeply buried rocks into the crust.
-These volumes of fluid, called metamorphic fluid, have carried the gold up through enormous Faults (such as the Whitelaw Fault in the interactive map above) and into smaller faults and anticline hinges such as that depicted in the diagram above.
+These volumes of fluid, called metamorphic fluid, have carried the gold up through enormous Faults (such as the Whitelaw Fault in the interactive map above) and into smaller faults and anticline hinges during earthquakes, such as that depicted in the diagram above (moving from high pressure to low pressure).

 The Victorian Goldfields is one of Australia’s major mineral provinces, with gold production in the region two orders of magnitude higher than higher than any other metal mined (>2500 tonnes).
 From the first discovery of gold in the Bendigo Creek with pans, picks and shovels in 1851, to the large-scale open-pit and underground mines which today operate in Victoria, the landscape of gold mining has certainly changed.
 This is a really oresome resource which can be used to understand modern mining: exploring, extraction, processing and exporting.
 Use it to compare with historic mining practices you can explore in Bendigo.